Are you against motors?

 Are you crazy?

 Perspective is everything.
 Is it crazy to follow your dreams and do what you love?
 It just happens to be the case that what I feel comfortable doing is considered by many to be crazy or dangerous or even stupid.
-I think it’s more crazy to live your life without finding your passions and following them.
+I think it’s more crazy to live your life without finding your passions (or at least searching for them) and following them.
+It's important to make our life decisions from a place of love as opposed to a place of fear.

 Are you going to stop or break up the trip?

 The goal is to not use a motor for the entire trip.
-There will be places where I will stop and rest and work on the project in order to make it successful but I will do everything I can to continue on with two feet and a heartbeat.
-I expect the greatest challenge to this goal will come from government or military interference in the form of laws or wars.
+There will be places where I will stop and rest and work on the project in order to make it successful, but I will do everything I can to continue on with two feet and a heartbeat.
+Since I began in July of 2015 I have never traveled by motor.
+Not a taxi, not a bus, not a plane, not even an escalator.
+I expect the greatest challenge to this goal will come from government interference in the form of laws or stupid bureacracy.

 How long is it going to take?

-About five years or 1825 days.
-There are way too many factors that will effect timing for me to be precisewith the plan.
+Somewhere between five and seven years.
+There are way too many factors that will effect timing for me to be precise with the plan.
 I have no interest in rushing around the world to beat some record.
 The main purpose of this is to work with organizations along the way, and that will take time.

 Can I join you?

-If you believe you can, there isn’t much in this world that you can’t do. pssss... contact us.
+If you believe you can, there isn’t much in this world that you can’t do. pssss... contact me.

 Why should I support you?